mrcslx/game_sales/README.md

 ## Overview

 This repository contains an analysis of video game sales data from VGChartz.
 The entire report was created using Python and Jupyter notebooks.
-This was my final project undertaken as a part of CodeClan's Professional Data Analysis course.
+This was my final project undertaken as part of CodeClan's Professional Data Analysis course.

 [View Report](https://mrcslx.github.io/game_sales_report.html)